 Hemorrhoids are among the most common afflictions of the gastrointestinal system.
 Among American adults, approximately half will have experienced symptoms of hemorrhoids by age 50.
+But since they can be an embarrassing condition to talk about, many people want to wait and see if their hemorrhoid symptoms resolve on their own before going to a doctor.
+How long your hemorrhoids last depend on their severity, classification, and lifestyle.

 - Coughing or sneezing.
 The brief increase in intra-abdominal pressure associated with coughing or sneezing can cause vein walls to weaken, allowing hemorrhoids to develop.